 -Bridget Franco, Associate Professor, Spanish

 The Donelan Office promotes an integrative teaching and research approach that combines academic learning in the classroom setting and research with engagement in the Worcester community.
 Faculty members, in conjunction with the Donelan Office, develop learning partnerships that meet course objectives as well as the interests of local community organizations.
 These partnerships are focused on either service and/or research projects collaboratively developed with a community partner.

-Faculty interested in developing a CBL course or an SIA research project can use this website to access:
+Faculty interested in developing a CBL course or an SIA research project can use this website for:

 - Resources for course development